Narsinh Mehta: Promissory note

 Many in the community questioned the poverty of Narsinh and assumed he was deceiving everyone.
-The local Nagar Brahmin's once convinced a group of pilgrims to get a promissory note from Narsinh for ₹700, telling them that Narsinh was actually a rich man despite appearances.
+The local Nagar Brahmins once convinced a group of pilgrims to get a promissory note from Narsinh for ₹700, telling them that Narsinh was actually a rich man despite appearances.
 When approached by the pilgrims, Narsinh understood he was being tricked, but he accepted the money and wrote a promissory note to a merchant in Dwarka, where the pilgrims were traveling to.

 The merchant named in the note was Shamalsha Sheth.
 Upon arriving in Dwarka, the pilgrims found no one had heard of an individual with this name, and assumed they had been scammed out of ₹700 by Narsinh.
 To their surprise, an individual named Shamalsha appeared looking for the pilgrims and paid the principal with substantial interest.
 It is believed the Krishna appeared as Shamalsha to fulfill the promissory note.

-Narsinh's composition "Hundi", is famous not only in Gujarati but in other parts of India as well, and was written as a prayer to Krishna after he accepted this bond from the pilgrims ("Mari Hundi swikaro Maharaj re Shamala Giridhari...", which translates to "Oh God, please accept my note of credit..."
+Narsinh's composition "Hundi", is famous not only in Gujarati but in other parts of India as well, and was written as a prayer to Krishna after he accepted this bond from the pilgrims ("Mari Hundi swikaro Maharaj re Shamala Giridhari...", which translates to "O God, please accept my note of credit..."

 Ceremony for Kunwarbai's pregnancy

 One noteworthy autobiographical composition is based on Narsinh's daughter, Kunwarbai, and the ceremony that occurred in honor of her pregnancy.
 The tradition at the time dictated that the parents of the mother-to-be would give gifts to their daughter's in-laws during the seventh month of pregnancy, a custom known as mameru.
-Given Narsinh's extreme poverty and his total immersion in devotion to Krishna, he arrived to his daughter's in-laws home empty handed.
+Given Narsinh's extreme poverty and his total immersion in devotion to Krishna, he arrived to his daughter's in-laws' home empty-handed.
 When he asked them for a list of customary gifts to provide, Kunwarbai's in-laws provided a list of expensive items that would be unattainable for Narsinh.
-Upon receiving the list, Narsinh prayed to Krishna and soon a merchant, assumed to be the form of Krishna, appeared with gifts in abundance.
+Upon receiving the list, Narsinh prayed to Krishna, and soon a merchant, assumed to be the form of Krishna, appeared with gifts in abundance.

 This episode has been captured in Narsinh's autobiographical composition - "Kunverbai nu Mameru" or "Mameru nu Pad".
 The legend of Krishna coming to Narsinh's aid is also preserved through compositions by later poets and films.

 Garland from Krishna

-The Nagar Brahmin's continued to oppose Narsinh, and instigated the King of Junagadh, Ra Mandallika to test Narsinh.
-The King falsely accused Narsinh, and demanded that Narsinh ask Krishna to send him the garland from the murti in the temple of Damodar.
+The Nagar Brahmins continued to oppose Narsinh, and instigated the King of Junagadh, Ra Mandalika, to test Narsinh.
+The king falsely accused Narsinh, and demanded that Narsinh ask Krishna to send him the garland from the murti in the temple of Damodar.
 This alone would provide Narsinh's innocence and spare his life.
-Narsinh prayed all night and pleaded with Krishna to make the King's demand come true, so that others would not fear pursuing a path of devotion.
-The next morning, Krishna placed the garland on Narsinh's neck and Narsinh received an apology from the King.
+Narsinh prayed all night and pleaded with Krishna to make the king's demand come true, so that others would not fear pursuing a path of devotion.
+The next morning, Krishna placed the garland on Narsinh's neck and Narsinh received an apology from the king.